 Stroll through the Japanese Tea Garden with a stop for tea at the Tea House.
 Experience what it felt like to live through the 1906 and 1989 earthquakes at the California Academy of Sciences and enjoy a paddleboard ride on Stow Lake.

-Make sure to make a stop at the Buffalo Paddock, where you can catch a glimpse of the park’s famous American Bison or laze on the beach in the shadows of the famous bridge.
+Make sure to stop at the Buffalo Paddock, where you can glimpse the park’s famous American Bison or laze on the beach in the shadows of the famous bridge.

 Visiting Alcatraz Island

-A visit to Alcatraz these days includes a ferry ride to the island and an audio guide that lets you explore the cell house.
+A visit to Alcatraz these days includes a ferry ride to the island and an audio guide to explore the cell house.
 The audio tour will guide you through the Alcatraz Prison and tell you all its history.

-Once the audio tour is over, you can finish taking pictures and exploring the Island at your own pace.
-You will find Alcatraz cruises leave from the Alcatraz ferry terminal near Pier 27.
+Once the audio tour ends, you can finish taking pictures and exploring the Island at your own pace.
+Alcatraz cruises leave from the Alcatraz ferry terminal near Pier 27.

 Angel Island in San Francisco Bay